That's right, Johnny Donovan, the handsome Walter E. Williams filling in.

 And so I asked her, What's my daughter's name?

-And she couldn't come up with her name, and and she's gonna care about my daughter, and she doesn't even know my daughter's name.
+And she couldn't come up with her name.

-So anyway, well, thanks for calling in.
+So anyway, well, thanks for calling.

 Well, thank you very much, Walter.

-I appreciate you and I agree with you the you get up early and you work hard, and I feel as though I'm successful only because I'm not a dependent.
+And I feel as though I'm successful only because I'm not a dependent.

-But I own my own little business, And what aggravates me is that I have to comply to all kinds of rules and regulations in the marketplace and then pay for them, of course.
+And what aggravates me is that I have to comply to all kinds of rules and regulations in the marketplace and then pay for them, of course.

-And then yet we as a country open our arms to other countries that don't have to comply by these same rules, so it's pretty hard for us to manufacture and compete no matter what.
+And yet, we as a country open our arms to other countries that don't have to comply by these same rules.

-I I hear that I hear that very often, Marty.
+I hear that very often, Marty.

 And so I'd like to see us turn the table if our government feels as though they need the money because we're very compassionate and loving people.

-Wait, wait, wait a minute, wait a minute, Marty.
+Wait, wait, wait a minute.

 That's what I would do.

-Well, that makes that does not make a lot of sense because if you're saying, well, look, if Japan does not allow our cheap goods to come in, if Japan doesn't allow our rice to come in, and they and as a result, the Japanese uh uh people, consumers pay four times the world price for rice.
+Well, that does not make a lot of sense because if you're saying, well, look, if Japan does not allow our cheap goods to come in, if Japan doesn't allow our rice to come in, and as a result, the Japanese people, consumers, pay four times the world price for rice, well, the way that we ought to retaliate against Japan is to get even with Japan is to force Americans to pay four times the price of some kind of thing.

-Now what are you gonna do?
+Now, what are you going to do?

-Well, both sink.
+We'll both sink.

 I don't think that's right.

-We're not gonna do that to Americans.
+We're not going to do that to Americans.

 We'll be back with your calls after this.

-Let's uh welcome the show, Angela from Pittsburgh.
+Let's welcome our show, Angela from Pittsburgh.

 Welcome to the show.

-That's a nice plug for Grove City College.
+That's a nice plug for Grove City College, which, by the way, is a great college.

 That proves that if we try, we can do it, can't we?